 Commonly pursued majors, minors and certificates

-As a Management + Human Organization major, you will also complete a minor in the Kelley School of Business or O’Neill School of Public and Environmental Affairs.
-Consult with an academic advisor to discuss these minors, or other possible options.
+As a Management and Human Organization major, you will also complete a minor in the Kelley School of Business or O’Neill School of Public and Environmental Affairs.
+Consult with an academic advisor to discuss these minors or other possible options.

 - Enhance your major